1391819/sales-forecasting/README.md

 ## Roadmap

 - [x] Research Catboost and Upgini
 - [x] Obtain dataset
-- [x]  Basic exploratory data analysis
+- [x] Perform basic exploratory data analysis
 - [x] Implement and train Catboost model
-- [x]  Assess model’s performance (SMAPE metric)
+- [x] Assess model's performance using SMAPE metric
 - [x] Enhance dataset using Upgini
 - [x] Retrain the Catboost model
 - [x] Compare SMAPE values before and after data enrichment
-- [x]  Summarise findings and highlight the effectiveness of Upgini in improving the accuracy of the Catboost model
+- [x] Summarize findings and highlight the effectiveness of Upgini in improving the accuracy of the Catboost model

 ## Stack